Dealing with Pandas's nullable float dtypes

 1 0.0 12.0 <NA>

-doesn't catch newly introduced np.nan
+However, now df.isna() doesn't catch newly introduced np.nans:

 df['c'] = df['a'] * np.inf